dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 ## Geometry-based Preprocessing
-For this part, I utilized geometric models to preselect the networks on which the GNNs are trained and tested.
+For this part, I utilized geometric models to preselect the networks on which the Graph (Neural) Nets are trained and tested.

 I expect this to increase the efficiency, as I hope to increase the quality of the GNNs Training data by filtering out irrelevant network parts.
 In addition, I expect this to yield an overall lower computational complexity of the GNN Training.